Cuttack: Swami Vivekananda National Institute of Rehabilitation Training and Research (SVNIRTAR)

 Svnitar is an institute in the field of rehabilitation.
 Swami Vivekanand National Institute of Rehabilitation Training and Research (SVNIRTAR) is an Autonomous body under Department of Empowerment of Persons with Disabilities (DIVYANGJAN), Ministry of Social Justice and Empowerment, Govt. of India.
 It provides total medical rehabilitation for the Persons with Locomotor Disabilities.
 It also conducts three bachelor's degree courses in Physiotherapy, Occupational Therapy, Prosthetics and Orthotics, three Postgraduate courses of Physiotherapy, Occupational Therapy and Prosthetics and Orthotics affiliated to Utkal University, Bhubaneswar.
 It also has an accreditation for DNB in Physical Medicine and Rehabilitation of National Board of Examination (NBE), New Delhi.

 Sardar Vallabhbahai Patel Post Graduate Institute of Paediatrics (SVPPGIP)

 SVPPGIP also known as Shishu Bhawan is the largest Paediatrics hospital in eastern India.
 Sardar Vallabhbhai Patel Post Graduate Institute of Paediatrics (Sishubhawan), Cuttack, Orissa is based on manifold historic backgrounds situated on the bank of river Kathjori amidst the lush greenery.
-This palatial building was the center of administration during Mugul, Maratha and British regime from 1568 A.D. till independence.
+This palatial building was the centre of administration during Mugul, Maratha and British regime from 1568 A.D. till independence.
 After independence this building was known as "Rajbhawan" where Governor of Orissa used to stay.